univ-ai/welcomenew/_aiexpress/ds1b.md

 A lab is a TA driven 1.5 hour session that is divided into 3 major parts.

 - Each lab begins by solving parts of a complete problem.
-This problem is designed to help you with your homework and further elucidate concepts you learned in lecture.
+This problem is designed to help you further elucidate concepts you learned in lecture.
 - After discussing exercises, we will have a semi-formal Q/A session.
-The first part of this session is limited to homework questions, but the second part is more free-for-all, where you can ask any doubts that lingered over from lecture.
+This part of the lab is free-for-all, where you can ask any doubts that lingered over from lecture.

 ![](/assets/aiexpress/ds1b.assets/Content.png)